-Trauma bonds are deep emotional attachments that form in abusive, manipulative, or highly toxic relationships.
+Trauma bonds are deep emotional attachments that form in manipulative, highly toxic, or abusive relationships.
 These bonds often develop due to cycles of abuse and intermittent reinforcement, where moments of kindness or affection are mixed with periods of emotional or physical harm.

 The result?
 A powerful, addictive connection that can feel impossible to break.

 If you’re feeling stuck in a relationship that is harming you but still find it difficult to leave, you may be experiencing a trauma bond.
-This article will help you understand trauma bonds, why they form, and—most importantly—how to break free and heal.
+This article will help you understand trauma bonds, why they form, and, most importantly, how to break free, challenge negative beliefs, and heal.

 What Is Trauma Bonding?